vladson/xml_dsl/README.md

           self.external = external
         end

+        #
         # Here we definig parser, which will put attributes to Hash, and look for <offer> nodes inside <root>
-        # any length of root path can be provided
+        # any length of root path can be provided, also attributes full path is also a choise
+        # define_xml_parser arbitrary_class, :root, "offer[type=uniq]"
+        # You can pass as first argument not only Hash, but any Ruby class capable to set attributes defined in fields
+        # define_xml_parser OpenStruct
+        # define_xml_parser NiftyActiveRecordModel
         define_xml_parser Hash, :root, :offer do

           # Here is basic validation blocks